Designations Congruent with Things: Chapter 12

 Either way, it isn’t ideal.

-Hermann knows, with depressing certitude born from a decade of experience, that Newton will likely to spend the foreseeable future with raging, uncontrollable insomnia, to the point that he will become almost entirely insufferable.
-The only reason this incipient misery hasn’t already begun is because the man has been pushed to the edge of complete collapse and is potentially still under the influence of whatever it was that was given to him at the PPDC.
-Something is overriding whatever cognitive circuitry is trying to wake the man up every five to ten minutes.
+Hermann knows, with depressing certitude born from a decade of experience, that Newton will likely spend the foreseeable future with raging, uncontrollable insomnia, to the point he will become almost wholly insufferable.
+The only reason this incipient misery hasn’t already begun is because the man has been pushed to the edge of physical collapse and is potentially still under the influence of whatever was given to him at the PPDC.

 He sighs.